smartdevicelink/sdl_evolution/proposals/0332-additional-video-streaming-capabilities-validation.md

 The following set of rules must be followed or else SDL Core should ignore the capabilities from the HMI.

+- A unique screen size is determined by the following parameters: preferredResolution, diagonalScreenSize, pixelPerInch, and scale.
+Each given screen size should provide one and only one preferredFPS, maxBitrate, supportedFormats, and hapticSpatialDataSupported.
 - The root video capability should not be contained within the `additionalVideoStreamingCapabilities` parameter in any message sent to SDL Core.
 It will be counted as a duplicate in this case.
 - No duplicate capabilities should be included in the set of the root capability and the additional capabilities.
 - If the root capability includes a video streaming capability parameter, then the additional streaming capabilities should also include the same parameters.